xvitaly/srcrepair/docs/help/source/backups.rst

 Typical backup file name ``Container_UNIXTIME.bud`` consists of prefix **Container**, **UNIXTIME** -- current datetime in UnixTime format and extension **bud**.

-BUD-files are Zip-archives, which contains removed by program files with keeping the original directory hierarchy.
+BUD-files are standard Zip-archives, which contains removed by program files with keeping the original directory hierarchy.

 The names of the registry backup files (only in version for Microsoft Windows) are generated as follows: